 Except for student residential areas, most of the University facilities are open to the community during day and evening hours.
-When the University is officially closed, buildings are secured and only faculty, staff and pre-approved students with proper identification are admitted.
+When the University is officially closed, buildings are secured and only faculty,

 The University's trespass policy, enforced by the Department of Public Safety, is as follows: Only those persons having legitimate business with Coastal Carolina University, or members of the University community and their invited guests, are permitted in a University building.
 The University reserves the right to exclude from all premises all persons not conforming to acceptable behavior standards.
 Those who disregard this warning are considered in violation of criminal trespass (under South Carolina code provisions) and are liable for prosecution.